 The Best Friendship Apps Reviewed

-1. Introvrs — Best for Depth-First, Values-Based Connection
+1. Introvrs: Best for Depth-First, Values-Based Connection

-Cons: Early-access stage, smaller user base than established apps
+Cons: Smaller user base than established apps

-Best for: Extroverts and social butterflies who want to meet people quickly in person
+How it works: Geared toward extroverts and social butterflies who want to meet people quickly in person

 Bumble BFF is the platonic version of the dating app Bumble.
 You create a separate BFF profile, swipe through people nearby, and if both of you match, one person has 24 hours to send the first message.
 It's fast, visual, and designed for people who want to move from app to in-person quickly.